 What you will study

-The study material for Why is religion controversial? is presented in four illustrated textbooks each dealing with a different aspect of religion and controversy.
+The study material for this module is presented in four illustrated textbooks each dealing with a different aspect of religion and controversy.

-Book Three: Controversial Ideas starts with the ideas of some of the most influential nineteenth-century critics of Christianity.
+This book starts with the ideas of some of the most influential nineteenth-century critics of Christianity.
 It surveys the conflicts of the past while introducing the sometimes heated scholarly debates of the present.
 In the second chapter you will examine the ideas of four of the ‘new atheists’ – Richard Dawkins, Daniel Dennett, Christopher Hitchens, and Sam Harris – to open avenues for critical thinking about religion and atheism.
 Next, in this book, you will examine cognitive approaches to religion that take the mind and mental processes as the point of departure for the practice and study of religion.
-Finally you will examine the "new animism".
+Finally, you'll examine the "new animism".
 This label is given to the ways in which the indigenous communities of, for example, Canada and New Zealand understand the place of humanity in the world.
 You will consider ways in which this animism might contribute to debates about the global environmental crisis.

-Book Four: Controversial Futures examines a constellation of anxieties and risks about the future.
+This book examines a constellation of anxieties and risks about the future.
 In the first chapter you will examine the allegation often made against various groups that they ‘pick-n-mix’ eclectically from whatever sources can be appropriated.
 In addition to questioning the accuracy of this claim, you will consider whether any religion could exist without borrowing from others.
 Second, you will engage with the question of whether material possessions are detrimental to religious life; whether spiritual value and market value can coexist; and whether limiting some kinds of consumption while privileging others might be definitive of particular religious perspectives.
 Third, you will consider what is meant by 'modern yoga' in terms of scholarly theories about its development as a globalised phenomenon and its links to popular spirituality.
-Finally you will be introduced to a militant and conservative style of evangelical Protestant Christianity which has become increasingly important in the USA in the late twentieth and early twenty-first centuries.
+Finally, you'll be introduced to a militant and conservative style of evangelical Protestant Christianity which has become increasingly important in the USA in the late twentieth and early twenty-first centuries.
 You will focus, in particular, on their beliefs and expectations about the ‘end of time’.

 You will learn